MjKay1/Hydrographic-Charting-Toolbox/README.md

 # Hydrographic-Charting-Toolbox
-###A collection of tools to process bathymetric raster data into areas safe for vessels of different draughts and create centre lines in these areas to create shipping lanes
+### A collection of tools to process bathymetric raster data into areas safe for vessels of different draughts and create centre lines in these areas to create shipping lanes.
+Features of interest in the area can also be identified.

-##How to add the toolbox
+## How to add the toolbox
 In ArcMap, simply add the 'Hydrographic Charting Toolbox' Toolbox to the ArcToolbox window.

-##Using the Sample Data
+## Using the Sample Data
-set the Workspace and Scratch Wworkspace in Enviroments Add the Bathymetry and Bathymetry_Clip using the Add Data icon.
+set the Workspace and Scratch Workspace in Environments Add the Bathymetry and Bathymetry_Clip using the Add Data icon.
 Navigate to the Create Shipping Lanes script in the ArcToolbox window and open it.
 Add the Bathymetry (or Bathymetry_Clip, as the file is much smaller, and reduces the run time significantly) as the input bathymetry.